sa-ne/openshift-github-actions/README.md

 - The OpenShift cluster certificate, by default will encrypt traffic.
 However it is not signed by a CA so it will appear insecure in the browser.
 If you check the cert on [SSL checker](https://www.sslshopper.com/ssl-checker.html), it will show secure until the very end of the chain by default.
 This job will finish securing the certificate by using Let's Encrypt via the route53 plugin.

 #### To support Windows containers
-For a cluster that supports Windows containers, update the `networkType` to `OVNKubernetes` when inputting parameters for the `deploy-openshift` Action.
+For a cluster that supports Windows containers, update the `networkType` to `OVNKubernetes` when inputting parameters for the `deploy-openshift` Action.  _NOTE:_ No Windows machineSets are deployed with this workflow.

+---

+### deploy-acm

+- Deploys the ACM operator
+- Creates pull-secret

 ---